pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 common Python packaging tasks such as building your package, creating an environment to run package tests and build documentation, and pushing to PyPI.

-Each front-end tool discussed below supports a slightly different set of Python packaging tasks.

 For instance, you can use **Flit**, **Hatch** and **PDM** to both build your package and to publish your package to PyPI (or test PyPI).
 However, if you